Though I’ve been writing in one form or another since the age of twenty, Delta Legend was my

 first solo novel.
 I began writing in college, creating character monologues as a way to stand out

-When I found myself in Los Angeles, with then husband, Michael Bertram, I transitioned to
+When I found myself in Los Angeles with then husband, Michael Bertram, I transitioned to

+I've worked in production and post-production in the Entertainment Industry in Northern California and Los Angeles.
+I'm also a Foodie and my present real life job is as Assistant Buyer for The Kitchen in Alamo, California.
 I currently reside in the San Francisco Bay Area with my partner, Sound Engineer/Producer, Tom Size, and the incredibly spoiled pets of Camp Runamuck.

-a valiant fight, Tom left this world on October 30, 2016.
-Then last October, two days before his 25th birthday, my amazing, brilliant, and funny nephew, Cody, lost his battle with addiction.
-Tom and Cody should be here, they had so much more to give to the world.
+December of 2015 when my long-time partner, Tom Size, was diagnosed with Stage 3 Melanoma.
+After a valiant fight, Tom left this world on October 30, 2016.
+Then, just two days shy of his 25th birthday, my amazing, brilliant, and funny nephew, Cody, lost his arduous battle with addiction in 2019.
+Both Tom & Cody helped me bring Delta Legend to the page.
+They should both be here—they had so much more to give the world.